karton/karton.github.io/README.md

 (...
 Output of our program ...)
 ```

-In another terminal you can attach to the running program and debug it.
+<p class="extra-space-top">In another terminal you can attach to the running program and debug it.</p>

 ``` sh
 $ # Find the PID of the test_arm program.